A TOUR FOR THE ALPINE GARDEN SOCIETY

 Included in the Price

 All flights.
-All accommodation, transport and meals in Southern Africa.
+Accommodation, transport, meals and tips in India.
 Services of your leaders.
-Please note: items of a personal nature including insurance, visas, and tips, are not included.
+Please note; items of a personal nature including travel insurance, drinks and Indian Visas are not include

-UK direct outbound flights are from London Heathrow to Johannesburg return from Durban via Johannesburg.
-Other indirect routes from regional UK Airports* may be available.
+UK return flights are from London Heathrow to Delhi.
+Other indirect routes from regional UK Airports* are available.

 How to Book